mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 ```
 ---

-## GOAL's Explanation
+## GOALS Explanation

-At first hand the exercise seems simple enough. *What is the point then?*
+At first glance, the exercise seems simple enough. *What is the point then?*

 1. **Static utility classes**
 - ScalarConverter has no state, only behavior.